F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/README.md

-# Autoscaling the BIG-IP Web Application Firewall in AWS
+# Auto scaling the BIG-IP VE Web Application Firewall in AWS
 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)
 [![Doc Status](http://readthedocs.org/projects/f5-sdk/badge/?version=latest)](https://f5.com/solutions/deployment-guides)

 ## Introduction
-This project implements auto scaling of BIG-IP Web Application Firewall (WAF) systems in Amazon Web Services using the AWS CloudFormation template **autoscale-bigip.template**.
-As traffic increases or decreases, the number of BIG-IP instances automatically increases or decreases accordingly.
+This project implements auto scaling of BIG-IP Virtual Edition Web Application Firewall (WAF) systems in Amazon Web Services using the AWS CloudFormation template **autoscale-bigip.template**.
+As traffic increases or decreases, the number of BIG-IP VE instances automatically increases or decreases accordingly.

 ## Documentation
-See the project documentation on (TBD).
+The ***BIG-IP Virtual Edition and Amazon Web Services: Auto Scaling*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-autoscaling-amazon-ec2-12-1-0.html) decribes how to create the configuration manually without using the CloudFormation template.

 ## BIG-IP deployment and configuration

-All BIG-IPs are deployed with a single interface attached to a public subnet.
-Advanced traffic management functionality is provided through use of BIG-IP Local Traffic Manager (LTM) and Application Security Manager (ASM).
-The default **Best 25Mbs** image available in the AWS marketplace is used to license these modules.
+All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
+This single interface processes both management and data plane traffic.
+The <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">BIG-IP Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) provide advanced traffic management and security functionality.
+The CloudFormation template uses the default **Best 1000Mbs** image available in the AWS marketplace to license these modules.
-All of the BIG-IP configuration is performed at device bootup using `CloudInit`.
-This can be seen in autoscale-bigip.template CloudFormation template.
-In general, CloudInit is used to :
+The template performs all of the BIG-IP VE configuration when the device boots using `Cloud-Init`.
+In general, Cloud-Init is used to:

 - Set the BIG-IP hostname, NTP, and DNS settings
 - Configure an IAM (Identity and Access Management) role with policies allowing the BIG-IP to make authenticated calls to AWS HTTPS endpoints.
-- Create an HTTP virtual server with a Web Application Firewall policy
+- Create a HTTP virtual server with a Web Application Firewall policy
 - Deploy integration with EC2 Autoscale and CloudWatch services for scaling of the BIG-IP tier.

-### Installation ###
+### Installation
-Download the CloudFormation template from https://github.com/f5networks and use it to create a stack in AWS Cloudformation either using the AWS Console or AWS CLI
+Download the CloudFormation template from https://github.com/f5networks and use it to create a stack in AWS CloudFormation either using the AWS Console or AWS CLI

 **AWS Console**